Living in our yurts year-round through many New England winters, here are a few things we've learned...

 My main piece of advice is to get the stove you feel most comfortable using day and night: it will become a part of your life for half the year.

-I have tried many types of indoor plumbing, including (for the the kitchen sink):carried in, carried out, piped out, siphoned in from gutter-fed rain barrel, connecting a garden hose from a water spigot to a kitchen faucet tap, and (my favorite) piped in through a frost-free yard hydrant.
-The issue, of course, is freezing.
 Hot water can be heated in a pot on the stove, in heating coils running through the woodstove or with passive solar systems including tanks, solar collectors, or even a couple garden hoses coiled in the sun.
 In terms of bathing, there's the bucket bath, solar shower (those black bags they make for camping), and (my favorite) visiting friends once a week for tea and a shower.

-We get this question a lot.
-In general, larger municipalities have more regulations and restrictive codes.
-More rural parts of the state, and smaller towns, usually have fewer.
-It's also very hard to navigate rural terrain from a distance.
-Without the personal connection, and the understanding that can only come from living in a place for some years, it's hard to truly know a place, much less a people.
-This is certainly more true of villages than cities, whose inhabitants are accustomed to interacting with strangers.
-My suggestion is to rent as close to the place you want to live, and spend as much time there as possible: a year is not too much time to get to know the feel of a place.
-You'll make friends who will begin to trust you and who may eventually be willing to put out feelers for land for sale in the towns they are familiar with (usually the immediately abutting ones), and which ones will accomodate yurts.
+If you are 'from away', you may want to rent as close to the area where you want to buy land, and spend as much time there as possible: a year is not too much time to get to know the feel of a place.
+You'll make friends who will begin to trust you and who may eventually be willing to put out feelers for land for sale in the area, and you'll learn which towns don't restrict yurts.

 The State Part.
 The state of NH requires you to have a way to deal with the water you use.
 If you use more, you must have a better system to deal with it after.
 Makes sense.
 If you are going to be cooking and/or bathing in your yurt, you can--as a bare minimum--carry in your water to use at a sink (or washtub if you’re super-simple), and set up a pipe leading out of your sink to a dry well (or carry out the washtub to pour in the dry well).